logicalPanda2/login-page-project/README.md

 Wait until all processes are done, indicating the repository is successfully cloned.

 ## Usage
-Navigate to the main.html file in the `files` folder, then open it directly in your browser.
+Navigate to the index.html file in the `src` folder, then open it directly in your browser.

+To successfully log in, type in "Bomby" for the username and "Bumba123" for the password!

 ## Tech Stack
 - HTML5
 - CSS3 (Flexbox)
 - JavaScript (ES6)
-- Figma (Design)

 ## Project Structure
 ```
-/login_page-project (root)
+/root (login-page-project)
-    /assets (contains logos)
+    /assets -> logos
-    /designsAndScreenshots (contains screenshots of the design and finished product)
+    /designs-and-screenshots -> figma designs and screenshots of finished product
-    /files (HTML, CSS, and JS files)
-LICENSE.txt
-README.md
+    /src
+        loginResult.html
+        main.html
+        placeholder.html
+        script.js
+        style.css
 ```

 ## Author